polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 offer you code reviews, help with your own code, etc.

-**Notice**, this require you to have at least some minimum volume on the amount of licenses you sell, or at least a well argued intention to sell some minimum volume of licenses.
+**Notice**, this require you to have at least some minimum volume on the amount of licenses you sell, or at least a well argued intention to sell some minimum volume of licenses in the future.

 ### Additional tutoring material